josephkirby0802-R/josephkirby0802-R/README.md

 I enjoy working on data sets relating to sports, as well as large real-world data sets that can have useful applications from analysis.
 I aim to present data in a clean format through R-Markdown that is easily read by anyone.

+# About me

+🔍 Interested in real-world data sets, including sports such as football with analysis giving tactical advantages 📊 Comfortable with data cleaning, exploratory analysis, and visual storytelling 🌱 Currently learning SQL (joins, aggregations, window functions) 🎯 Psychology graduate with a passion for data analysis, aiming to build up skills and explore opportunities relating to analysing data sets of all different aspects